 Petition/apply for graduation at your community college.

-Once you have been admitted to CSUSB submit your Enrollment Confirmation Deposit.
+Once you have been admitted to CSUSB accept your admission offer and pay the Enrollment Confirmation Deposit.